 2. How the Client’s Page is Organized

 a.
 Thumbnail and List Views

-The client’s package page will have the project title and package names in the upper right-hand corner of the screen.
+The client’s package page will have the project title and package names in the upper left-hand corner of the screen.
 All of the locations selected to be a part of the package by your film office will appear as thumbnail photos with location names.
 The client can choose to view the locations in a list view by selecting the List View icon in the upper right-hand corner of the screen.